cjrh/deadpool/README.rst

   could be used for things like flushing pending monitoring messages, such as traces and so on.
 - ``Deadpool`` currently only works on Linux.
 There isn't any specific reason it can't work on other platforms.
+The malloc trim feature also requires a glibc system, so probably won't work on Alpine.

 Show me some code
 -----------------